koenverburg/site-old/data/blog/publish-an-article-to-devto-with-go.md

 <img alt="New post detail page" src="/images/blog/publish-an-article-to-devto-with-go/New post detail page.png" />

 ### Wrapping it up.
-Congrats you now have a program to upload your Markdown-based articles to Dev.to using Golang.
+Congrats, you now have a program to upload your Markdown-based articles to Dev.to using Golang.